devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 - `abs`: Absolute value of last element
 - `chs`: Change sign of last element
 - `eq`: Test for equality of last two elements.
 Pushes 1 for True, 0 for False on the stack.
-- `not`: Boolean not operator, insert True and False values.
+- `not`: Boolean not operator, insert 1 if it was 0 or 0 otherwise.

 ## Variable Substitution